Container-Web-Platform/.github/profile/README.md

 ## Hi there 👋

 these are our git repositories for automation and administration of the Container and Web platforms.
-If you want access to our code please write an email to rancher@basf.com
+If you want access to our code please write an email to rancher@basf.com.

+We are developing and mainting Ansible playbooks for all our operational tasks.
+The goal is to fully automate everything.

 <!--

 **Here are some ideas to get you started:**